 If you are affected by domestic abuse help is available.
 The following website provides further information on where to find support both for victims and those who use family violence and are seeking counselling: www.whiteribbon.org.au/find-help/domestic-violence-hotlines/

 In the first of this series of recordings from the Byron Writers Festival, Jeff Sparrow joins Dom and Sue to talk about the ideologies of our times that are driving popular political, cultural and religious rhetoric, and how we can reclaim our voice in truthful conversations and liberating community action.
 Jeff is a writer, editor, broadcaster and author of a number of books including “Trigger Warnings: Political Correctness and the Rise of the Right”.
-You can download this podcast here

 How much of the way we practice our faith is imported?
 How much does our expression of faith reflect a church engaging with the land and embedded in indigenous culture?
 The Rev’d Glenn Loughrey, First Nations person and Wiradjuri man, joins Peter, Dom and Sue to explore how the church can break away from its colonial history and colonising structures and live into an expression of good news rooted firmly in the soil of this place and this time.
-You can download this podcast here

 Have you ever wondered how faith might affect your everyday decisions about what you eat?
 Our food has an impact on not just our own bodies, but on all living things on earth, the environment and how we are able to share justly the resources of life.
 Professor David Clough joins Sue and Dom to talk about the impact of eating animals and animal products, what we need to know about meat and dairy production, and the interrelated nature of all life on earth.
 David completed his PhD at Yale, lectures in systematic theology and ethics and is the author of the landmark two volume work “On Animals.”
-You can download this podcast here

-37 JOHN ROLLEY: A STORY
+37 - JOHN ROLLEY : A Story

 Sometimes the most important thing we can do is tell our story, in all its messiness and vulnerability.
 John Rolley’s story travels the deep terrain of identity, vocation and belonging and captures poignantly the struggle of a man seeking a life of integrity and wholeness in cultures where that seemed impossible.
 This story shows how the search for belonging is the same journey as that to your true self.
-You can download this podcast here

 Content Warning: This podcast contains references to sexuality, depression and suicidality.
 If anything in this conversation causes distress, support is available through the following providers: